Updated January 2023

 According to market research conducted by the Canadian government, demand for paralegal services has increased significantly in recent years, driven by good economic growth and constant changes in legislation and related regulations.

 Crucially, paralegal services cost less than those of a lawyer, which has encouraged more individuals to seek out paralegal representation for relevant claims.
-This positive trend is expected continue into the foreseeable future.
+This positive trend is expected to continue into the foreseeable future.

 If you’re considering becoming a paralegal in Ontario, you’re probably wondering what kinds of cases you might be hired to take on.